Azure/Vision-AI-DevKit-Pages/docs/_docs/lab-ELC.md

 *Image classification:* Analyzes the whole frame as a picture and doesn't draw bounding boxes.
 Can only identify one object per frame.
 Easy to train.

 *Object detection:* Can identify multiple objects per image and draws bounding boxes around them.
 Takes a little bit more time to train as the training requires identifying the object per uploaded image.
 If you choose to use the object detection model with hard hat data, remember to include both the wearer's head and hard hat as the object when applicable (not only the hat).

+Want to also try object detection model?
+Use this update this URL to the module identity twin: https://jussimlworkspa9385743868.blob.core.windows.net/hardhatobjectdetection/hardhat_object_detection2.VAIDK.zip